mozilla/ecosystem-platform/docs/reference/admin-panel.md

 ### Connected Services

-This section shows all the active devices that have been authorized with Firefox accounts.
-A connected device might be a browser, an app, or a third party product (also known as a relying party), that authenticates with Firefox accounts.
+This section shows all the active devices that have been authorized with Mozilla accounts.
+A connected device might be a browser, an app, or a third party product (also known as a relying party), that authenticates with Mozilla accounts.
 This section will give an overview of all the devices that are currently connected.

 ![connected services screen capture](../assets/admin-panel/image9.png "image_tooltip")